surma/surma.dev/content/things/raw-wasm.md

 )
 {{< /highlight >}}

 The `export` declaration can assign a name to an item from the module declaration and make it available externally.
 In our example above we exported the `$add` function with the name `add`.

+## Loading a raw WebAssembly module

 If we compile our `add.wat` file to a `add.wasm` file and load it in the browser (or in node, if you fancy), you should see an `add()` function on the `exports` property of your module instance.

 {{< highlight html >}}
 <script>